Miami Dolphins vs. Jacksonville Jaguars NFL Week 6 Odds, Plays and Insights - NewsBreak

 - So far this year Jacksonville has one win against the spread.

-- Jacksonville's games this year have gone over the point total two times in five opportunities (40%).
+- Jacksonville's games this year have hit the over on two of five set point totals (40%).

 - The Jaguars have turned the ball over five more times (11 total) than the Dolphins have forced a turnover (6) this season.